colmisch123/Retail-Website-Project/README.md

 ## Versions

-Version 1 of the project involves a website backend running in Python to navigate between the pages, and the pages themselves are constructed with simple HTML.
+**Version 1** of the project involves a website backend running in Python to navigate between the pages, and the pages themselves are constructed with simple HTML.

-Version 2 involved implementing CSS and dynamic HTML through multi-line python strings, as well as some basic images.
+**Version 2** involved implementing CSS and dynamic HTML through multi-line python strings, as well as some basic images.

-Version 3 allows users to place new orders, as well as update and cancel them.
-It also introduces the usage of Javascript to make pages more dynamic, and POST requests to update orders in the backend.
+**Version 3** allows users to place new orders, as well as update and cancel them.
+It also introduces the usage of Javascript to make pages more dynamic, and HTTP POST requests to update orders in the backend.

-Version 4: Current work in progress and unpublished.
+**Version 4**: Current work in progress and unpublished.

 # Running
 To run versions 1-4, simply run the terminal command ```python server.py``` while your terminal is in the respective version directory.